Glossary of Inclusive Terminology

 Covert Racism is a subtle act that undermines or discriminates against another person or group of people.
 It can be perpetrated by individuals, groups or institutions and is less easily spotted due to its indirect nature.
 As the aggressor does this unconsciously, covert racism often goes unchecked.

-DEI Council is a group of employees who meet to discuss ways on how to promote DEI in the workplace.
+DEI Council is a group of employees who meet to discuss ways on how to promote inclusivity in the workplace.
 They receive feedback from all employees to ensure that all voices are heard, and provide representation from employees’ different backgrounds within the company.
-DEI councils are a way for members to discuss actionable items in regards to DEI, to collaborate with coworkers on how to increase inclusion and accessibility in the workplace, and helps to create strategic accountability for successful results.
+DEI councils are a way for members to discuss actionable items in regards to inclusivity initiatives, to collaborate with coworkers on how to increase inclusion and accessibility in the workplace, and helps to create strategic accountability for successful results.

 DEI Statement is the communication of an organization’s commitment to fostering inclusion and valuing diversity within their workplace.
 They are also known as diversity commitments or mission statements and are stated publicly.